TruongNeko/Lumia_Toolkit/README.md

 😒 Secret
 1. I still developing this stuff, so in releases there are two batch, those are prototype versions, which I upload just for fun!
-2. There are Vietnamize version too if you are Vietnamese (TUNOIDONGXANHTHOMHUONGLUA 🗣️🔥🔥)
+2. no more Vietnamize :(